 TAKING IN THE CROSSJACK in a four-masted barque.
 The lowest square sail on each mast is normally called the course - for example, fore-course or main-course on the foremast and mainmast respectively - the main course being derived from the Old French world cors, a body.
 The course was the original square sail of primitive rig and was the body to which all the other sails were additions.
 The sail on which the men in the picture are working, however, - the lowest square sail on the mizenmast - is an exception, and is always called the crossjack (pronounced cro-jack).
 The plate is from the painting by Claude Muncaster, ARWS, ROI.

 The construction of vessels used for coastal services differs radically according to local requirements.
 The coasters working on the Australian coast, where a great deal of freight is picked up from lighters in open roadsteads and in rivers, are designed to carry the biggest load in the smallest space.
-The composite drawing with this article is intended to illustrate the smaller types of ships running on the Australian seaboards and rivers.
+This article is intended to illustrate the smaller types of ships running on the Australian seaboards and rivers.
 Such a vessel is known technically as a raised quarter-decker.
-She has a small forecastle and a long well deck, with a hatch nearly 50 feet long and 14 feet wide.

 This great navigator’s fame rests on his achievements in exploring and charting lands already found rather than on the discovery of new countries.
 The accuracy and speed with which he carried out his work won for him immediate and world-wide recognition.
 Captain Cook was the supreme navigator-explorer.
 His greatest achievement was the correct plotting on the map of many lands in the Southern Hemisphere.
 He charted New Zealand and the east coast of Australia.
 He sailed far south to the Antarctic, and in three voyages filled in the blanks the the early explorers had left on the map.
-Moreover, Cook was the first man to conquer scurvy, the disease that had been the bane of all ocean voyagers up to his time.
-His strict attention to detail was extraordinary, and his vision never failed however great the pressure of immediate circumstances may have been.
 His rectitude and courage inspired the men who sailed with him, and they gave him affection as well as obedience.

 For the first time in history wireless and aviation wee responsible for the rescue of an Arctic expedition when in 1934 Russian aeroplanes saved the lives of more than a hundred men, women and children stranded on the Polar ice pack, after the sinking of the ill-fated Chelyuskin.
-This article is by E E Mills-Joyce and is concluded in part 18.
+This article is concluded in part 18.